 However, amid the refined elegance of love, a precise “literary” and “poetic” style emerges almost naturally, restoring an intellectual and cultural dimension to the comedy and conveying the dramatic message to both the hearts and minds of the audience.

-On top of everything else, the question of questions: what is reality: dream, fiction, truth, or reality itself.
-Norma Jean, the protagonist, asks this question passionately and confusedly to the “mystical” storyteller Coco Chanel: in the age of ‘multiplicity’ and baroque intertwining lies the answer of the “transcendent” in the sacredness of love.
+Above all, the ultimate question: What is reality?
+Is it a dream, fiction, truth, or reality itself?
+This is the question posed by Norma Jean, the passionate yet bewildered protagonist, to the “mystical” storyteller Coco Chanel: in this age of “multiplicity” and baroque intricacy, the answer to the “transcendent” lies in the sacredness of love.

 To reach the “truth” and beauty, one must remain in the human dimension with an exalted gaze toward the Highest.